Rebecca Lieb

 Abstract

-This presentation will examine the appropriateness of digital assessment tools as part of a developmentally informed psychological battery in early childhood.
-It will highlight emerging research and offer practical guidelines for clinical practice and training.
+The use of digital assessments (both in-person and remote administration) in psychological practice is growing, with new versions of some measures being offered only via digital administration.
+However, much of the research has historically been with adult populations.
+This presentation will examine the appropriateness of digital assessment tools as part of a developmentally informed psychological battery in early childhood (preschool through early elementary).
+It will highlight emerging research, review the equivalency data for in-person and remote digital assessment for specific measures, and offer practical strategies and recommendations for clinical practice and training.

 Bio